brotkrueml/byt_coordconverter/Documentation/Installation/Index.rst

 Target group: **Administrators**

 .. note::
-   The extension in version |version| supports TYPO3 v12 LTS and TYPO3 v13 LTS.
+   The extension in version |version| supports TYPO3 v12 LTS, TYPO3 v13 LTS and
+   TYPO3 v14.

    *  Use version 3.3.0 for compatibility with TYPO3 v11 LTS.
    *  Use version 3.1.0 for compatibility with TYPO3 v10 LTS.